nori-dot-eco/contracts/contracts/README.md

 # Nori Smart Contracts

 Nori's product is the NRT or Nori _Removal_ Tonne.
 This can be understood as a carbon removal credit granted to a supplier for the CO2 they have removed from the atmosphere.
 The supplier consigns their NRTs to Nori's marketplace for sale and gets paid in _NORI_ token.
-A buyer of NRTs is minted a non-transferrable _Certificate_ (NCCR) which in ultimately owns the sold NRTs.
+A buyer of NRTs is minted a non-transferrable _Certificate_ (NCCR) which ultimately owns the sold NRTs.

 Nori collects a configurable marketplace fee (currently 15%) from each transaction and additionally restricts a percentage of the proceeds of each swap to be held in an insurance reserve and released linearly over the supplier's ten year contract with Nori. _RestrictedNORI_ implements this restriction and scheduled release mechanism with support for transfer of restricted token blocks between wallets.